the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-members.md

 Such collaborative efforts also lower the psychological barriers for the new contributors who can propose improvements in the book by editing, moving, and adapting its content as the book grows.

-Furthermore, with our commitment for fair acknowledgement in this project, we create opportunities to highlight the work they've done without trying to fit _The Turing Way_ into a traditional credit system.
+Furthermore, with our commitment for fair acknowledgement in this project, we create opportunities to highlight the work of every contributor without trying to fit _The Turing Way_ into a traditional credit system.

+This is an opportunity for us to promote a culture change in research assessment system that recognises individual's contributions to open science like exchanging skills, sharing research components for reuse, and offering other academic services (such as leading collaborative efforts, organising events, offering consulting, maintaining community resources, teaching and mentoring) for the benefit of the scientific communities.

 ## Highlight your contributions!